Campbell brothers (criminal duo)

-The Campbell brothers was an American criminal duo that were active in Boston, Massachusetts for several decades during the mid-20th century.
-The duo consisted of two brothers: Arnold S. Campbell and Alvin R. Campbell Sr. The Campbell brothers were regarded to have associations with the Winter Hill Gang.
-The Campbells' criminal activities were primarily centered in the Roxbury neighborhood of Boston.
-The Campbell brothers were each plaintiffs in the 1963 United States Supreme Court case Campbell v.
+The Campbell brothers were an American criminal duo active in Boston, Massachusetts, for several decades during the mid-20th century, consisting of Arnold S. Campbell and Alvin R. Campbell Sr. The Campbell brothers were regarded to have associations with the Winter Hill Gang.
+Their criminal activities primarily centered in the Roxbury neighborhood of Boston.
+The Campbell brothers were plaintiffs in the 1963 United States Supreme Court case Campbell v.
 United States, which related to their criminal trial for a 1957 bank robbery.
-The ruling granted them and a co-defendant a retrial, in which the brothers were once again convicted (but received a more lenient sentence).
-In the late 1960s, the brothers were tried along their acquaintance Dennis W. Chandler for the November 1968 triple homicide of Guido St. Laurent, Carnell Eaton, and Harold King (all three of whom were shot in an attack on the Roxbury headquarters office of the community nonprofit N.E.G.R.O.
+The ruling granted them and a co-defendant a retrial, in which the brothers were again convicted but received a more lenient sentence).
+In the late 1960s, the brothers were tried along their acquaintance Dennis W. Chandler for the November 1968 triple homicide of Guido St. Laurent, Carnell Eaton, and Harold King (who were shot in an attack on the Roxbury headquarters office of the community nonprofit N.E.G.R.O.
 All three were acquitted (found "not guilty").
-A key witness of the attack had been killed before the trial, with Johnny Martorano (a Winter Hill Gang hitman) confessing decades later to having murdered the witness in order to prevent him from testifying against the brothers.
+A key witness of the attack was killed before the trial; Johnny Martorano (a Winter Hill Gang hitman) confessed decades later to murdering the witness to prevent him from testifying against the brothers.

 In the early 1980s, authorities claimed that Alvin Campbell was the "leading black organized crime figure in New England".

 Early lives

-Of the two brothers, Alvin Campbell was the elder, being between one and two years older than Arnold.
+Alvin Campbell was between one and two years older than Arnold.

-In his testimony in his 1969 criminal trial, Alvin Campbell stated that he had grown up in the Boston neighborhood of Roxbury and attended Boston Technical High School.
-Per statements made by Alvin Campbell and others in his 1958 and 1969 criminal trials, he had been a strong student and he had been granted a four-year scholarship to Princeton University in 1951, which was later revoked.
-If he had attended, he would have been among the first black undergraduates to attend Princeton (an Ivy League university).
-Alvin's daughter, Andrea, has shared that while (before his death) he refused to elaborate the reason why he failed to enroll, she later learned independently that his opportunity of attending was derailed when he was arrested for the first time at the age of 17.
-Andrea Campbell has recounted learning that, despite friends and relatives testifying as character witnesses in support of leniency, her father was refused leniency.
+In his 1969 criminal trial testimony, Alvin Campbell stated that he grew up in the Boston neighborhood of Roxbury and attended Boston Technical High School.
+Per statements made by Alvin Campbell and others in his 1958 and 1969 criminal trials, he was a strong student and was granted a four-year scholarship to Princeton University in 1951, which was later revoked.
+If he had attended, he would have been among the first black undergraduates there (an Ivy League university).
+Alvin's daughter, Andrea, shared that while he refused to explain during his life why he did not enroll, she later learned independently that his opportunity to attend was derailed when he was arrested for the first time at the age of 17.
+Andrea Campbell recounted learning that, despite friends and relatives testifying as character witnesses in support of leniency, her father was refused leniency.
 She speculated that his first arrest and the loss of his opportunity to attend Princeton may have "cemented where [he] was going [with his life]".

 The Campbells' father, Cyrill Campbell, had a criminal record of his own.
-The Campbell brothers each began criminal involvement at the age of fourteen.
-By 1957, around the time Alvin was 24 and Arnold was 23, the two brothers were ascending in the ranks of the local organized crime scene.
+The Campbell brothers began criminal involvement at the age of fourteen.
+By 1957, around the time Alvin was 24 and Arnold was 23, the two brothers were ascending the ranks of the local organized crime scene.